 myNCRQ is our online learning environment.
 You will receive a username and password to log on to this area of our website, and it is from here that you will access online activities, supporting documents, and the Student Forum.
 When you are ready to complete an assignment, you will request it from myNCRQ, and it will be ready for download the next working day.
 You will then also upload your completed assignments to this area.

-The use of Tutors support is down to you, and you should not hesitate to contact them if you require any help at all.
+The use of Tutor support is down to you, and you should not hesitate to contact them if you require any help at all.

 Tutors will monitor the Student Forum in the myNCRQ learning portal during office hours, and will be available for e-mail and telephone support Monday – Friday 9am – 8pm, and Saturday – Sunday 12pm – 2pm.